aaron-imani/aaron-imani.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a second-year Software Engineering Ph.D. student at the University of California, Irvine, where I work under the guidance of Professor Iftekhar Ahmed in the [SEPE lab](https://moshirpour.com).
+I am a second-year Ph.D. student in Software Engineering at the University of California, Irvine, where I work under the guidance of Dr. Mohammad Moshirpour in the [SEPE lab](https://moshirpour.com).
 My research focuses on analyzing the impact factors on large language models' code comprehension 🧠.
-Prior to joining UC Irvine, I completed my master’s degree in software engineering at the University of Calgary.
+Prior to joining UC Irvine, I completed my master’s degree in Software Engineering at the University of Calgary.

 <a href="assets/pdf/Resume_Aaron_Imani.pdf" class="btn btn-md btn-primary" target="_blank">